mariannazhang/PowerPoint-auto-coding/readme.md

-****ABOUT THIS CODE****
+# About this code
 The purpose of this code is to automatically code responses from running children live online using PowerPoint stimuli.
 This code was written for PowerPoint on Windows by Marianna Zhang in Dec 2020, but should work for PowerPoint on Mac with minor changes (filepath directory).
 I'm not sure if there's anything like this for Keynote.

+## How this code works
-This code works by creates 2 arrays:
+This code works by creating 2 arrays:
-1. array of COLUMNS, which is written to the 1st row of an Excel spreadsheet
+1. 1-dimensional array of COLUMNS, which is written to the 1st row of an Excel spreadsheet
-2. array of this participant's RESPONSES, which is written to the first empty row of the same Excel spreadsheet
+2. 1-dimensional array of this participant's RESPONSES, which is written to the first empty row of the same Excel spreadsheet

 This code contains a variety of macros (sub/subroutines) to collect responses:
 - measure_buttonName: the main workhorse, requires you to rename objects to the desired responses.